Democratic Sen. Al Franken took the unusual step Thursday of shutting down Sen. Joe Lieberman on the Senate floor.

 Republican Sen. John McCain of Arizona came to his friend Lieberman's defense, saying he'd never seen such a thing occur.

 "I must say that I don't know what's happening here in this body but I think it's wrong," McCain said on the floor.

 Franken's spokeswoman, Jess McIntosh, said that the Minnesota senator wouldn't allow Lieberman to continue because time limits were being enforced by Senate leaders rushing to finish a defense spending bill and get to the health bill.

-(This version UPDATES with quotes, details; CORRECTS that Lieberman sought additional moment, not 30 seconds.)
+(This version CORRECTS Lieberman asked for an additional moment to speak, not 30 seconds.)